adrian-pace/FMEL-autologin/README.md

 Script to auto login the captive portal of FMEL's wifi

 Replace < username > and < password > (also replace < and >) in credentials.py with your FMEL username and FMEL password.
+Replace < path to autologin.py > with the path to the autologin.py file

 run by running FMELautologin.sh